 Once everyone had calmed down I had the honor of taking the team photos with their championship banner.
 The winners of this tournament would get to go to Williamsport, PA for a chance to play for the national championship.

-The boys team from Hawaii actually made it to the final four in the national championship but lost a close 2-1 game to Michigan who eventually won it all.
+The boys team from Hawaii actually made it to the final four in the national championship but lost a close 2-1 game to Michigan who eventually won it all in 2021.

 Want photos like this of your team?
 I got you covered.
 Send me a message Today.